TIBCOSoftware/snappydata/docs/setting_up_jdbc_driver_qlikview.md

 9. Click **OK** to save and apply your changes.

 <a id= step-5> </a>
-## Step 5: Connecting from QlikView to SnappyData
+## Step 5: Connecting from QlikView to TIBCO ComputeDB

 1. Open the QlikView desktop application.